DmitrySemikin/open-neutral-mesh-file-formats/README.md

 # open-neutral-mesh-file-formats #

-Initiative to define several basic neutral file formats to facilitate exchange of meshes (as in FEM) between different SW packages.
+This project is an initiative to define several basic neutral file formats to facilitate exchange of meshes (as in FEM) between different SW packages.

 This is work in progress.

-Check wiki for more details.
+Check [wiki](https://github.com/DmitrySemikin/open-neutral-mesh-file-formats/wiki) for more details.